muziejus/javascripting-english-major/11-geojson.md

 run them together again.
 But the data structure for representing geographical `Object`s in JavaScript, **GeoJSON**, is complex enough to warrant its own chapter.
 That is this chapter, and in it we’ll be doing a bit of detective work on a short poem in order to generate our dataset.

-This chapter also marks the beginning of the end of the course, as we’ll be working on this dataset for the rest of the chapters.
+This chapter also marks the beginning of the end of the course, as we’ll be working on this dataset, and the “‘Could Be’ Project,” for the rest of the chapters.
 We’ve come so far in so short a time.
+In my class, you would already be starting on your own final project, so I use the “Could Be” Project as an opportunity to teach new techniques for building that project.
+If you want to see the “finished” project, have a [look here](/examples/could-be.html).
+It’s not much because the text I’ve written is so thin, but you can at least see what you, too, will be capable of.

 <section id="could-be">
 ## Langston Hughes’s “Could Be”

-The “final project” for this course is a look at Langston Hughes’s poem, “Could Be.”[^could-be] The complete text is available at [Song of America](http://www.songofamerica.net/song/could-be), so I encourage you to read it there.
+The “Could Be” Project is a look at Langston Hughes’s poem, “Could Be.”[^could-be] The complete text is available at [Song of America](http://www.songofamerica.net/song/could-be), so I encourage you to read it there.
 In 16 lines of poetry, Hughes manages to refer to five different geographical spaces in the United States, with two of them being